MicrosoftDocs/architecture-center/docs/example-scenario/gateway/firewall-application-gateway-content.md

 - [Azure Firewall][azfw-overview] is a managed next-generation firewall that offers [network address translation (NAT)][nat].
 Azure Firewall bases packet filtering on Internet Protocol (IP) addresses and Transmission Control Protocol and User Datagram Protocol (TCP/UDP) ports, or on application-based HTTP(S) or SQL attributes.
 Azure Firewall also applies Microsoft threat intelligence to identify malicious IP addresses.
 For more information, see the [Azure Firewall documentation][azfw-docs].
 - [Azure Firewall Premium][azfw-premium-features] includes all functionality of Azure Firewall Standard and other features, such as TLS-inspection and Intrusion Detection and Protection System (IDPS).
 - [Azure Application Gateway][appgw-overview] is a managed web traffic load balancer and HTTP(S) full reverse proxy that can do Secure Socket Layer (SSL) encryption and decryption.
 Application Gateway also uses Web Application Firewall to inspect web traffic and detect attacks at the HTTP layer.
 For more information, see the [Application Gateway documentation][appgw-docs].
 - [Azure Web Application Firewall (WAF)][web-application-firewall] is an optional addition to Azure Application Gateway.
-It provides inspection of HTTP request and prevent malicious attacks at the web layer such as SQL Injection or Cross-Site Scripting.
+It provides inspection of HTTP requests, and it prevents malicious attacks at the web layer, such as SQL Injection or Cross-Site Scripting.
 For more information, see the [Web Application Firewall documentation][waf-docs].

 These Azure services are complementary.
 One or the other may be best for your workloads, or you can use them together for optimal protection at both the network and application layers.
 Use the following decision tree and the examples in this article to determine the best security option for your application's virtual network.

-Azure Firewall and Azure Application Gateway use different technologies, and support securitization of different flows:
+Azure Firewall and Azure Application Gateway use different technologies, and they support securitization of different flows:

 |Application Flow| Can be filtered by Azure Firewall | Can be filtered by WAF on Application Gateway |
 | --- | :---: |:---: |